VanshikaJain184/Wallpaper-App/README.md

 # Wallpaper-App
+This is an android application written in Java.
 It consists of images and on click of set wallpaper button, image will be set as wallpaper on mobile.